-At first I found that Carleen’s methods of adjusting the tap tones of front and back to an octave (1:2 ratio of Modes 2 and 5 frequencies in both) just did not seem to produce really good fiddles: but they were better
+At first I found that Carleen’s methods of adjusting the tap tones of front and back to an octave (2:1 ratio of Modes 5 and 2 frequencies in both) just did not seem to always produce really good fiddles: but the fiddles sounded better than before.

 I think it's because the wood for factory fiddles, especially the fronts, is not good, low density, prime-choice wood and you have to strip the violin right down to its parts!